 The Santa Cruz Mystery Spot, which opened in 1940, is a slightly cheesy, old-fashioned tourist destination, "a gravitational anomaly" that will give visitors a new way of looking at the laws of physics and gravity.
 Located in the redwood forest outside of town, it's the kind of place that kids seem to love—and it appeals to adults who enjoy kitschy tourist spots.

-Despite some skeptics, hundreds of thousands of international tourists check the site out, and there are so many Mystery Spot bumper stickers on Silicon Valley vehicles that you have to conclude there's something worth seeing.
+Despite some skeptics, hundreds of thousands of international tourists check out the site, and there are so many Mystery Spot bumper stickers on Silicon Valley vehicles that you have to conclude there's something worth seeing.
 For a hassle-free experience, follow these tips on buying tickets, parking, and more.

 You can find lovely creations by local artists at shops downtown; one option is to take a self-guided tour during the First Friday Art Tour.
-Also, check out Many Hands Gallery in Capitola, just a 10-minute drive away from Santa Cruz.
+Also, check out Many Hands Gallery in Capitola, just a 10-minute drive from Santa Cruz.

-However, the most hands-on way to delve into their works is during the annual Open Studios weekends in October, when the local artisans allow visitors to take self-guided, free tours of their studios while their artwork is sold directly to the public.
+However, the most hands-on way to delve into their works is during the annual Open Studios weekends in October, when the local artisans allow visitors to take free, self-guided tours of their studios while their artwork is sold directly to the public.

 In 1791, Mission Santa Cruz (meaning Holy Cross Mission) was founded, the 12th out of 21 historic Spanish missions in California that span from San Diego to Sonoma.
-Visitors can see a reconstructed version of the mission church, which was twice as big and was built in 1793–1794 with a thatched roof.
+Visitors can see a reconstructed version of the mission church, which was originally twice as big and was built in 1793–1794 with a thatched roof.